 More opportunities to take marketing on your site under control just from the dashboard.
 For example, the Enterprise Edition comes with customer segmentation, flexible pricing, and targeting opportunities, allowing you to automatically display related products to various customer segments.

-It also seamlessly integrates with tools like Google Tag Manager to manage your marketing tags and measure the campaign return on investment (ROI) by connecting with Google Analytics.
+It also seamlessly integrates with tools like Google Tag Manager to manage your marketing tags and measure the campaign return on investment (ROI) by connecting with Google Analytics and Adobe Analytics.
 So you can create personalized shopping experiences and automate other sales-generating tasks.

 Content Staging and Preview